th-koeln-intia/ip-sprachassistent-team2/docs/pages/setup.md

 - MicroSD Card reader
 - Power supply

-    We would recommend to use an official power supply for Raspberry Pi, but if you are on a budget you could also try to use an charger for a mobile phone.
+    We would recommend using an official power supply for Raspberry Pi, but if you are on a budget you could also try to use a charger for a mobile phone.

 - Microphone

-    In our setup we use the [ReSpeaker 4-Mic Array for Raspberry Pi](https://wiki.seeedstudio.com/ReSpeaker_4_Mic_Array_for_Raspberry_Pi/) but most USB-microphnes should work as well.
+    In our setup we use the [ReSpeaker 4-Mic Array for Raspberry Pi](https://wiki.seeedstudio.com/ReSpeaker_4_Mic_Array_for_Raspberry_Pi/) but most USB-microphones should work as well.

 - Speakers

     We used different kinds of analog speakers.

-### Download Image
+### Download image

 [image]

-### Write the Image on a SD-Card
+### Write the image on a SD-Card

 To write an image to your SD-Card you can use one of the following Programs: